PegasusSimulator/PegasusSimulator/README.md

 ## Developer Team

 This simulation framework is an open-source effort, started by me, Marcelo Jacinto in January/2023.
-It is a tool that was created with the original purpose of serving my Ph.D. workplan for the next 4 years, which means that you can expect this repository to be mantained by me directly, hopefully until 2027.
+It is a tool that was created with the original purpose of serving my Ph.D. workplan for the next 4 years, which means that you can expect this repository to be mantained, hopefully at least until 2027.

 * Project Founder
 	* [Marcelo Jacinto](https://github.com/MarceloJacinto), under the supervision of <u>Prof. Rita Cunha</u> and <u>Prof. Antonio Pascoal</u> (IST/ISR-Lisbon)